mui/tech-challenge-design-engineer/README.md

 # Design Engineer technical challenge @ MUI

 This challenge is part of the hiring process for some positions at MUI.
-The idea is to make as much progress as possible under a given time constraint (3-4 hours).
+The idea is to make as much progress as possible under a given time constraint of **3 to 4 hours**.

-## Why are we doing this?

-At MUI, you'll frequently flesh out product requirements, turning them into implementations that take into account great design & code standards.
+## Context

+### About the company

+MUI is a fully remote company with a team that spans the globe.
+The majority of our work is asynchronous, and we rely on written communication to collaborate.
+We're radically transparent: nearly all of our work happens in public.

+For additional details about the culture you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

+### About the products

+MUI is best known for our flagship product, Material UI—but this is just one of three core component libraries we maintain.
+Base UI is our headless component library, and Joy UI is a sister library to Material UI that implements our own in-house Joy Design system.
+We also host Design Kits and pre-built Templates.

+Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.

+We're also making ambitious moves to incorporate our full suite of components into Toolpad, a low-code admin builder tool for assembling full-stack apps faster than ever.

+Learn more about MUI's products in this blog post: [An introduction to the MUI ecosystem](https://mui.com/blog/mui-product-comparison/).

+## The challenge

-This challenge aims at simulating how a potential day-to-day situation plays out.
+Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge aims at simulating how a potential day-to-day situation plays out.
+Our challenge is to **develop a stacked Snackbar** component.
 We'll review how you make design decisions and the quality of the written code.

-## Context about MUI

-MUI's objective is to become the UI toolkit for React developers.
-We're unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-Our mission is, ultimately, to make building great UIs and web apps a breeze ⎯ quicker, simpler, and accessible to more people.
-At the end of the day, it's about [_writing less code_](https://youtu.be/GnO7D5UaDig?t=2451).

-Head over to [our company Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more!

-## Challenge

-Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge is tailored to demonstrate your skills in both areas.
-Our challenge is to **develop a stacked Snackbar** component.

-Here's a reference design:
+Here's an example design:

 <img alt="Snackbars example design" src="./public/snackbar-reference.gif" width="465" height="392" />

-Note that it's only an example.
 We encourage you to add your creative spin to the design—we want to see your design taste!

-## Requirements
+### Requirements

 - **Stack:** Use the Base UI [Snackbar](https://mui.com/base/react-snackbar/) or a similar headless component from a library of your choice as the foundation.
 - **Transitions:** the Snackbars should appear and disappear gracefully on the screen, using an animation.